To all Americans,

 Tyranny, the very adversary this nation’s founders risked everything to revolt against, can be seen from three noble perspectives.

 John Locke, the enlightenment thinker that dared challenge the divine right of kings, believed that tyranny occurs when a government violates the natural rights of the people it governs.
 1st Amendment rights are under attack, with freedom of speech and assembly becoming increasingly restricted.
-Under the new administration, the attack on our inalienable rights is only growing more severe, as individuals are being arrested for simply voicing uncommon, uncomfortable opinions and institutions are pressured into bowing before the administration’s will.
-Beyond the current administration, the 4th Amendment, which protects against unreasonable searches, has been shredded by the Patriot Act, and government intelligence agencies now spy on Americans without warrants, due process, or oversight.
-Our famous rights to life, liberty, and the pursuit of happiness ring exceptionally hollow, as most Americans spend almost all their time working and still struggle to meet their basic needs.
+Under the new administration, the attack on our inalienable rights is only growing more severe.
+Individuals are being arrested for simply voicing uncommon, uncomfortable opinions, and institutions pressured into bowing before the administration’s will.
+There is public discussion relating to the suspension of habeas corpus.
+And looking beyond the recent developments, the 4th Amendment, which protects us against unreasonable searches, has been shredded by the Patriot Act.
+Government intelligence agencies now spy on Americans without warrants, due process, or oversight.
+Our famous rights to life, liberty, and the pursuit of happiness ring exceptionally hollow, as most Americans spend almost all their time working and can barely meet their basic needs.
 By Locke’s definition of tyranny, government infringement of their citizen’s natural rights, we have a tyrannical government.

 James Madison, one of America’s original founding fathers, warned that tyranny arises when a single branch of government consolidates too much power.
 Trump v.
 United States granted the President absolute immunity from criminal prosecution while in office.
 And to skew the balance of power even further, a sitting President passed an executive order stating that the President’s interpretation of the law will supersede all other opinions, replacing the role of the judicial branch outright.
 The executive branch is not just openly ignoring unanimous Supreme Court verdicts requiring the return of an illegitimately deported resident, they are claiming it as a victory.
 And even beyond the recent political turmoil, the President is able to launch precision guided missiles around the world without any oversight or evaluation.
 He is capable of raining down death and destruction around the world, wherever and whenever he chooses, and history has shown that Presidents exercise this power frequently, regardless of political affiliation.
 By Madison’s definition of tyranny, the over-consolidation of power, we have a tyrannical government.